About the Club

 Many of our members are at or near retirement.
 The club offers them an opportunity to socialize with others who are in a similar situation.
 The emphasis is on enjoying the ride, not on getting anywhere quickly.

 The club is an advocate for the use of cycling as an alternative form of transportation.
 Several members of the club have made presentations to the local government on matters related to cycling.
 The club also assists the Municipality in helping to maintain and improve the section of the Waterfront Trail that passes through Clarington.

-Club rides take place every Tuesday and Saturday from late April until early October.
+Club rides take place every Tuesday and Saturday from early May until late October.
 They are for club members only.
-The Saturday rides start from one of several centres in Clarington.
+The Saturday rides start from one of several centers in Clarington.
 They are meant to be between 20 and 30 kilometres and last about 2 hours.
-All riders follow the same route.
-The club rides from the same centre for a month of Saturdays before switching locations.

-The Tuesday rides are longer and the starting locations more varied.
+The Tuesday rides are longer and the starting locations are more varied.
 Some start from locations in Durham Region and others from locations in central and eastern Ontario.
 Tuesday rides build in length and difficulty as the season progresses.
-There are always 2 rides provided from each location so that members have an easier and a more difficult ride to choose from.
+There are always 2 or 3 rides provided from each location so that members can choose their desired level of difficulty.

 You may ask, “At what speed and distance do our members ride?”
 The ride leader indicates which ride is being taken in terms of the approximate distance and speed.

-For each Tuesday ride, members are asked to make a voluntary donation of a loonie.
+For each Tuesday ride, members are asked to make a voluntary donation of a toonie.
 The money is collected over the course of the riding season.
 At the fall annual meeting, the members decide which local charities will receive the accumulated money.
-So far, about $3635 has been donated to local charities.
-Due to COVID-19, loonies were not collected in 2020.
+As of October 2023, $5,969 has been donated to local charities.